-Re: My six-month-old is super fussy.
+My baby is super fussy.
 How can I tell if it’s teething or something else?
 What can I do to help him?

 When your little angel turns into a cranky devil, there's a good chance he's teething.
 Is he drooling a lot?
 Rubbing his mouth or ears?
 Trying to gnaw anything he can get his lips on?
 Does he have an unusual amount of diaper rash?
 Is he running a mild fever?
 (101 or less -- anything more isn't from teething and merits a call to the pediatrician.)
-Run a finger along his gums to feel for hard raised bumps or sharp bits.
+Pediatrician Jennifer Shu, MD, FAAP, says to run a finger along his gums to feel for hard raised bumps or sharp bits.
+His gums may also appear swollen or bruised.
 The two front bottom teeth are usually the first to come in, followed by the two front top ones.

 Plus, more from The Bump: